garylirocks/quickrefs/azure.markdown

 - A declarative way to connect to data (so you don't need to write the connection logic)
 - Input bindings and output bindings
 - Triggers are special types of input bindings
-- Configured in a JSON file _function.json_, a sample
+- Configured in a JSON file _function.json_

 Example: